Best daily deals

 Robert Triggs / Android Authority

 Virtually every single Android smartphone on the market now uses USB-C for data transfer and charging.
-The Lightning connector, meanwhile, has been a staple of the iPhone since 2012, even as other Apple devices have migrated to USB-C. The company hasn’t ever disclosed the reasoning behind this decision.
-That said, some speculate that it could be to maintain backwards compatibility with several years’ worth of Apple and third-party iPhone accessories.
+The Lightning connector, meanwhile, was of the iPhone series between 2012 and 2022, even as other Apple devices migrated to USB-C. The company didn’t ever disclose the reasoning behind this decision.
+That said, some speculated that it could have been to maintain backwards compatibility with several years’ worth of Apple and third-party iPhone accessories.

 FAQs